 The Yamato Baggage Delivery counter at the South Wing of Narita Airport Terminal 1. | Photo by Gregory Lane

-New Shinkansen luggage rules FAQs
+Shinkansen baggage rules FAQs

 The shinkansen bullet train passing Mt Fuji

-The Tōkaidō Shinkansen has a famous view of Mt Fuji, though unfortunately it comes right after Mishima Station. | Photo by iStock.com/spyarm
+The Tōkaidō Shinkansen has a famous view of Mt.
+Fuji, though unfortunately it comes right after Mishima Station. | Photo by iStock.com/spyarm

 How heavy can my bag be?

-You may only take two items of luggage onto any Shinkansen, and they cannot exceed 30kg in weight.
+You may only take two items of luggage onto any Shinkansen, and they cannot exceed 30 kg in weight.

 Can I reserve these seats even if I don’t have oversized luggage?